The Sentinel (1977 film): Casting

 Winner cast Cristina Raines in the lead role of Alison Parker, having directed her previously in The Stone Killer (1973), though her scenes were ultimately cut from the finished version of that film.
-In the role of Michael Lerman, Alison's attorney boyfriend, Winner hired Martin Sheen, but Universal disagreed with this casting decision, as executive felt Sheen had "done too much television" and did not have a wide enough appeal to film audiences.
+In the role of Michael Lerman, Alison's attorney boyfriend, Winner hired Martin Sheen, but Universal disagreed with this casting decision, as executives felt Sheen had "done too much television" and did not have a wide enough appeal to film audiences.
 As an alternative, Winner cast Chris Sarandon, whom he had been impressed by in his role in Dog Day Afternoon (1975) as well as several Broadway theatre productions.
 Sarandon later commented that he regretted accepting the role: "When I first read it, I thought it had a chance of being a first-rate picture.
 I liked the book a lot... but I had no fun making it...
 It was the only picture I've done that I felt was not a success on any level, personally or professionally."

 A number of Golden Age Hollywood stars were cast in supporting roles, including Ava Gardner, Martin Balsam, John Carradine, José Ferrer, Arthur Kennedy, Eli Wallach, and Sylvia Miles.
 Christopher Walken was given a minor supporting role as Detective Rizzo, while the film marked Beverly D'Angelo's first feature screen appearance; Winner later stated that he felt Walken and D'Angelo should have portrayed the lead roles of Alison and Michael.
 Richard Dreyfuss also appears in an uncredited role toward the beginning of the film.

 Winner chose to cast Gardner in the role of the realtor, Miss Logan, because he felt "every time I rent an apartment in New York, I get it from a realtor who looks just like Ava.
 She keeps saying she's a lousy actress, but she's very good."
 After working with Gardner on the film, Winner became a lifelong friend of hers.